 - +3.
 Mana Curve (Mitigating the Effect of Bad Draws)

 There will come a time in nearly every player's Hearthstone career where they begin to question the true reasons as to why they are losing.
 Is it me?
 It it luck?
 Is it game balance?
 In this article, we hope to convince you that the answer to these questions is almost always "me!", despite the many frustrating experiences which can arise in a card game related to luck and game balance.

 The contents of this article apply equally to Constructed and Arena games.

-To put it bluntly, luck actually plays a much smaller role than you think.
-Most of your defeats will be the result of poor decisions, either when building your deck, or when playing it.
-There is ample evidence to support this claim, but it is enough to observe that some players (famous Hearthstone streamers, or other top players) have a win rate of over 70% over the course of hundreds or thousands of games.
-This holds true even in Arena, where decks are built randomly each time, so it is obviously not the case that these players are using some specific combination of overpowered cards.
+To put it bluntly, luck probably plays a much smaller role in Hearthstone than you think.
+Especially in the earlier ranks on the ladder, the vast majority of your defeats will be the result of imperfect decision making, whether that be in the construction of your deck or the actual plays you make in game.
+There is ample evidence to support this claim, but it is enough to observe that some players (such as Hearthstone streamers or professional players) have a win rate of over 70% over the course of thousands of games.
+Players of a certain skill level are able to reach Legend rank every single month without fail, which would be a nearly impossible feat if luck were the prevailing factor in their games.
+This holds true in Arena, where decks are constructed pseudo-randomly each time, and where it is obviously not the case that these players are abusing specific combination of overpowered cards.

-While it is true that sometimes luck ends up deciding the outcome of a game, the truth is that most times a lucky or unlucky draw just puts an end to a game that had been won or lost many turns before.
+While it is true that luck ends up deciding the outcome of many games, many unlucky draw are merely putting an end to a game which had been won or lost many turns before.

 - You build a deck that includes all the cards you think are good.